 We’ve all faced those dreaded conversations with the boss.
 Whether it’s asking for a pay rise, handing in your notice or giving negative feedback, it’s only natural to feel some confrontation anxiety.
-If you’re considering or planning for a travel career break, it’s likely you’ll already be worrying about the moment when you’ll need to discuss it at work.
-I’ve been there and done it, and I promise you it’s really not all that bad!
+If you’re considering a career break to travel or pursue other interests, it’s likely you’ll already be worrying about the moment when you’ll need to discuss it at work.
+We’ve been there and done it, and I promise you it’s really not all that bad!
 Drawing on our experiences, this guide covers everything you need to know about how to ask for a sabbatical from work.

 In this article: